How to debug your charts with Chrome

 The Chrome developer tools in docked mode

-This is a video from Google IO 2010 detailing the development tools.
+This is an old video from Google IO 2010 detailing the development tools.
 Remember that other browsers as well as Chrome have developer tools - so refer to their documentation for more details.

 Debug functions in RGraph